Elorm-t/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 13 - Nature made the natural numbers; All else is the work of women: Program to compute the sum of multiples of 3 and 5.

-Task 14 - In computer class: A program thet prints the first 50 fibonacci numbers starting with 1 and 2.
+Task 14 - In computer class: A program that prints the first 50 fibonacci numbers starting with 1 and 2.

 Task 15 - Even Liber Abbaci: Program finds and prints the sum of the even-valued terms, followed by a new line.

+Task 16 - In computer class: A program that prints  the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.